Edgar Froese: Edgar Froese solo material as Tangerine Dream

+"Baryll Blue" on Tangerine Dream compilation album '70 – '80 is solely composed and performed by Froese as the side F contains solo recordings by all three members of the classic line-up of the band (Froese, Franke and Baumann).

 Tangents was a Tangerine Dream compilation album box set of five CDs issued in 1994, compiling music from their years with Virgin Records, 1973 to 1983.
 Disc five consists entirely of "previously unreleased material": ten tracks, seven of which are credited only to Froese as the composer.
 No information is given as to where or when these tracks were recorded, or by which line-up of Tangerine Dream.
 Most Tangerine Dream tracks credit the line-up that recorded it as the composers, therefore these appear to be Froese solo tracks, released under the Tangerine Dream name, and may have been recorded for this album.
 Furthermore, five tracks on disc three are described as "re-recordings by Edgar Froese", while the remaining tracks on discs three and four are described as "re-mixed plus additional recordings by Edgar Froese".
 The tracks on discs one and two are also remixed and contain new overdubs, and Froese is credited as producer for the entire album.

 Another compilation box set, the 6-CD I-Box (2001) contains further bonus tracks credited only to Froese: "Ivory Town", "Storm Seekers", "Cool Shibuya" and "Akash Deep".
 Several of Froese's tracks from Tangents are included as well.

 The Tangerine Dream album Views from a Red Train (2008) was originally announced as an Edgar Froese solo album.
 It was eventually expanded with other band members performing, but the album remains composed entirely by Froese.